Andrew-Pelham/enigma-rpg/docs/SRD_1.3.md

 ### Dangers

 As the [*Director*](#the-director), you must present the players with obstacles, enemies, and the other sort.
-Whether that be henchman or a boulder rolling down the corridor, these barriers make the game exciting.
+Whether that be henchmen or a boulder rolling down the corridor, these barriers make the game exciting.

 NPC’s and other figures you control typically don’t manage [*Peril*](#peril) or dice rolls in the exact same way as players; that would simply put too much strain on the [*Director*](#the-director).

 As successes are made against enemies, you can reference the threshold of successes if you are unsure of when the enemy should be bested.
-In most cases, the narration will dictate when enemies fall, but for major villains if can be useful to count the number of successful "hits".
+In most cases, the narration will dictate when enemies fall, but for major villains it can be useful to count the number of successful "hits".

-Each enemy also has a static dice pool they use when rolling against an character to attack or cause harm.
+Each enemy also has a static dice pool they use when rolling against a character to attack or cause harm.
 The table below has sample pool sizes.

 | **Enemy Type** |**Success Threshold** | **Dice Pool** |
 | Minion | 1 | 1 |